brontosaurusrex/brontosaurusrex.github.io/_posts/2017-06-23-how-to-make-a-website-that-won-t-get-blocked-by-users.md

 - Do not track, spy or collect any user data for more than session length if techinally needed.
 Invent ways that this is reduced to minimum.
 - Use https and encript user data if you are mail provider.
 Make sure only owner can access/read data in their mailboxes.
 - Do not inform me to remove my ad blocker, it is your turn to fix things, not mine.

+## Inform the page that your rules are slightly different

+    # this will inform page https://www.whatismyreferer.com about my rules of the game:
+    curl -e "No Cookies Please, Do not track and spy.
+Do not inform me about my ad blocker. \
+    Go home and rethink your life."  https://www.whatismyreferer.com/